cardano-scaling/hydra/docs/monthly/2023-03-monthly.md

 This month, the team worked on the following:

-- **Making Hydra mainnet compatible.** Besides making it technically possible to run on mainnet, this is about safe guard our users and prevent them from shooting themselves in the foot with a mainnet gun.
+- **Making Hydra mainnet compatible.** Besides making it technically possible to run on mainnet, this is about safeguarding our users and preventing them from shooting themselves in the foot with a mainnet gun.
 That is why we [limited](https://github.com/input-output-hk/hydra/issues/762) the amount of ADA you can commit to a head on mainnet.
-Our smoke tests should be running on mainnet also so we made sure to [return](https://github.com/input-output-hk/hydra/pull/770) the leftover funds back to our faucet.
-There was also [work](https://github.com/input-output-hk/hydra/pull/775) on our CI that actually enables running the tests on mainnet using a dedicated github runner.
+Our smoke tests should be running on mainnet also, so we made sure to [return](https://github.com/input-output-hk/hydra/pull/770) the leftover funds back to our faucet.
+There was also [work](https://github.com/input-output-hk/hydra/pull/775) on our CI that enables running the tests on mainnet using a dedicated github runner.

 - **Improving the Hydra UX.** We noticed a possible pitfall when restarting the `hydra-node` using different parameters than in the persisted state.
 Now, the